Xerophyte: Morphological adaptations

 Xerophytic plants may have similar shapes, forms, and structures and look very similar, even if the plants are not very closely related, through a process called convergent evolution.
 For example, some species of cacti, which evolved only in the Americas, may appear similar to euphorbias, which are distributed worldwide.
 An unrelated species of caudiciforms plants with swollen bases that are used to store water, may also display some similarities.

 Under conditions of water scarcity, the seeds of different xerophytic plants behave differently, which means that they have different rates of germination since water availability is a major limiting factor.
 These dissimilarities are due to natural selection and eco-adaptation as the seeds and plants of each species evolve to suit their surrounding.

 Reduction of surface area

-Xerophytic plants can have less overall surface area than other plants, so reducing the area that is exposed to the air and reducing water loss by transpiration and evaporation.
-They can also have smaller leaves or fewer branches than other plants.
-An example of leaf surface reduction are the spines of a cactus, while the effects of compaction and reduction of branching can be seen in the barrel cacti.
+Xerophytic plants typically have less surface to volume ratio than other plants, so as to minimize water loss by transpiration and evaporation.
+They can may have fewer and smaller leaves or fewer branches than other plants.
+An example of leaf surface reduction is the spines of a cactus, while the effects of compaction and reduction of branching can be seen in the barrel cacti.
 Other xerophytes may have their leaves compacted at the base, as in a basal rosette, which may be smaller than the plant's flower.
 This adaptation is exhibited by some Agave and Eriogonum species, which can be found growing near Death Valley.